wonsunahn/CS1632_Reddit_Cats/README.md

 ## Task 3: Export test suite to JUnit class

+### Why export to a JUnit class?

+There are many reasons why you would want to export to JUnit.

+1. You may have a pre-existing testing framework in JUnit (or Python Pytest, or JavaScript Mocha, etc).
+And you may want to merge the Selenium IDE testing script to the language and framework of your choice.

+1. Exporting to JUnit really gives you a good sense of what's happening under the covers (in terms of the actual calls to the webdriver).
+Also, if there is a test case that is particularly hard to nail down just by using Selenium IDE, you can touch it up in the form of exported Java code.

+1. Selenium IDE also gives the option to export your JUnit test directly to a Selenium Grid which can run the test cases in parallel.
+This can allow you to utilize a server farm to finish your testing very quickly, although we will not explore this option today.

+In the end, once you get familiar with the Selenium API and how locator strings work, you will prefer coding in Java directly to the APIs.
+At that stage, Selenium IDE will feel more like extra baggage rather than a helping hand.
+The Selenium IDE scripting language is Turing complete, but it is primitive compared to something like Java and the GUI coding interface, while helpful initially, will start to feel clunky.
+Moreover, the full range of Selenium APIs are not represented in the scripting language (not to mention a few defects in the subset that it does implement).

+This part of the exercise will help you get more familiar with the Selenium API and get you started on your journey to be a full Selenium programmer.

+### How to export to JUnit for Selenium IDE

 Once you are done writing your Selenium test suite, let's try exporting the test suite in Selenium IDE to a Java JUnit test class.